gaboesquivel/gaboesquivel.com/content/blog/blockchain-technology-in-costa-rica.md

 ---
 title: "Blockchain Technology in Costa Rica"
-subtitle: "The blockchain ecosystem in Costa Rica, BlockchainCR and the Costarrican Blockchain Association."
+subtitle: "The Blockchain ecosystem in Costa Rica, BlockchainCR and the Costarrican Blockchain Association."
-date: 2018-04-04
+date: 2018-04-02
-description: "The blockchain ecosystem in Costa Rica, BlockchainCR and the Costarrican Blockchain Association."
+description: "The Blockchain ecosystem in Costa Rica, BlockchainCR and the Costarrican Blockchain Association."
-cover: /img/2018/06/blockchain-costa-rica.jpg
+cover: /img/2018/05/github-flow.png
 categories:
   - software development
   - open source